Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Duncan A. McIntyre and Tulsa’s Finest Airport

 The history of Tulsa’s airport begins in 1919 with Duncan A. McIntyre.
-A native of New Zealand and an avid aviator, McIntyre flew in to Tulsa to visit an old army buddy.
+McIntyre, a native of New Zealand and an avid aviator, flew to Tulsa to visit an old army buddy.

 At this time, progress in Tulsa was in full bloom.
-Close to twenty years earlier, Tulsa had gained international fame by becoming designated as the “Oil Capital of the World”.
-With the discovery of oil at the Red Fork Field secured Tulsa’s presence in the world economy.
+Nearly twenty years earlier, Tulsa had gained international fame by becoming designated the “Oil Capital of the World.”
+The discovery of oil at the Red Fork Field secured Tulsa’s presence in the world economy.

-In the following years, Tulsa quickly became a major hub of industry.
-In 1920, the Morning Tulsa Daily World reported that there were 48 millionaires living within the city.
+In the following years, Tulsa quickly became a central hub of industry.
+In 1920, the Morning Tulsa Daily World reported that 48 millionaires were living within the city.
 By the time McIntyre arrived, he saw a lively and bustling city with no signs of slowing down.
-He had intended to only stay a few days in the city before continuing on to Spokane, Washington.
+He had intended to stay only a few days in the city before continuing to Spokane, Washington.
 Those few days must have had quite an impact on McIntyre.

 By this time, Tulsa had grown to a city with 75,000 people.
-There were rail lines and automobiles, trolley systems and even bus routes.
-With all of this progress, there was only one thing that Tulsa was missing; an airport.
+There were rail lines and automobiles, trolley systems, and even bus routes.
+With all of this progress, Tulsa was missing only one thing: an airport.

 The Growth of McIntyre Airport

 The origins of aircraft manufacturing begin in 1906.
 That year, Tulsans Jimmie Jones and Bill Stringer partnered to design their own airplane.
 Unfortunately, this never came to pass.
 While they had built an early aircraft, it never flew.
 Before they could test it, a large thunderstorm rolled in and destroyed their only prototype.